 Remember, KPI is what you as a professional should use everyday to determine if your strategies are generating the sales revenue needed.
 Creating premier content not only affects the number of viewers your website will receive, but impacts the number of leads generated for your sales team.

 When creating content, be considerate of your target audience, your company’s sales goals, and your key performance indicator (KPI) to determine how well your marketing strategy functions.

 A conversation with your sales team about their revenue goals starts with discussing your customer’s pain points.

-Learn how buyer personas are key to starting your marketing campaign.
+Click the following link and learn how buyer personas are a key to creating great content and starting your marketing campaign on the right track.